Railway accidents in New South Wales: Riverwood, 2018

 At approximately some time before 14:50 on 5 September 2018, a man was struck and killed by a train at Riverwood railway station.
 He was on the tracks when he was killed and it is possible he was on the tracks with a friend spraying graffiti on a stationary train on the opposite track.

+Berowra, 2024

+Around midnight on 2 February 2024, a man in his 30s and a woman in her 20s were struck by a freight train at Berowra railway station, after having an argument on the platform.
+The male victim allegedly threw an item on the tracks belonging to the woman, who then went to retrieve the item.
+After seeing an oncoming train, the male victim went down to help the woman, however both were struck and died on the scene.

+Carlton, 2024

+A father and one of his daughters were killed after the pram carrying them fell onto the train tracks.
+The father was killed while trying to rescue them, while the other daughter was unharmed.

 Accidents involving injuries only

 Blandford, 1908

 On 10 March 1908, the North-West mail train travelling from Moree to Sydney.
 Two carriages derailed.
 A female passenger sustained injuries.

 Picton Lakes (Couridjah), 1911

 On 31 October 1911, there was a collision between the Sydney–Melbourne Mail express and a stock train.
 Nine passengers reported minor injuries.

 Hawkesbury River, 1925

 A northbound goods train lost its brakes heading down Cowan Bank and ran into a stationary light engine stopped at Hawkesbury River station.

 Riverstone, 1939

 On Sunday 17 December 1939, a goods train collided with a passenger train at Riverstone on the Richmond line.
 Both engines and two carriages were thrown off the line and the permanent way was torn up for several yards.
 The train crews jumped from the locomotives when they saw that the collision was inevitable; the only man injured was Hilton Lynch, the fireman.
 The passengers were uninjured, although the collision was heard a considerable distance away.